shitu13/DSA-Practice/README.md

 # Data Structures and Algorithms

-Welcome to the Data Structures and Algorithms repository!
-This repository contains solutions to problems from various competitive programming platforms such as LeetCode, Codeforces, HackerRank, and more.
-It also includes explanations, implementations, and visualizations of common data structures and algorithms.
+Welcome to the DSA (Data Structures and Algorithms) Learning Repository!
+This repository is dedicated to documenting my journey as I learn and practice various data structures and algorithms.
+The goal is to strengthen my understanding and problem-solving skills in computer science fundamentals.

 ## Table of Contents